 If you had walked in my classroom 10 years ago, you would have seen me in front of the class, wearing a pencil skirt, high heels, and my hair in a tight bun.
 My students were probably sitting in straight rows while I was lecturing.

 But walk into my classroom now, and you’ll see something entirely different.
 Tables in groups, students on the floor with Chromebooks in their laps.
 The students are talking, collaborating, moving around.
 And I’m right there with them, sitting criss-cross (applesauce) … in jeans.

 I donated the pencil skirt long ago, and I opt for jeans nearly every single day.
 Now I know there’s a lot of controversy about whether teachers should even be allowed to wear jeans on a regular basis.
-But I think jeans should absolutely be a part of the teacher dress code, and here’s why.
+But like @CajunMSTeacher, who recently had a tweet on the subject go viral, I think jeans should absolutely be a part of the teacher dress code, and here’s why.

 1. Jeans say I’m dressed to work, not just for work.

 It’s hard to sit down on the carpet and read a book with your kids while you’re wearing a skirt.
 You constantly have to check to make sure everything is covered.
 I can’t lean over a desk to help a student in a classroom full of teenagers if I’m concerned about where my skirt ends up when I’m bent over.

 I also don’t want to worry about creasing my dry-clean-only dress pants.
 (And who has time or money for dry cleaning?)
 Jeans solve these problems.
 No fear of embarrassing pictures on Snapchat or a spam Instagram account or expensive dry cleaning bills.
 Plus, I can work in jeans: I can move, sit, stand, or kneel without worry.

 2. Jeans allow you to blend in while walking in the hallways.